Omak School District: Demographics

 The Omak School District ranks 240 of the 259 school districts in Washington.
 It consists of five buildings: North Omak Elementary School, East Omak Elementary School, Omak Middle School, Omak High School and Omak Alternative High School.
 The district's virtual schools do not contain buildings, as they are online school courses, and the students in question are not compelled to join the Omak School District; however, every public resident is permitted to register under the district if they wish.
 Omak High School maintains the highest score for the two schools tested in the district, with a 12.9 rank for college readiness, a 1.9 rank for math lessons and 3.1 reading rank all near the Washington average; scores for the Washington Virtual Academy Omak High School were below the state average, with a math rank of 0.8 and 1.5.
 Based on these statistics, Omak High School received a bronze model in U.S. News & World Report's "Best High School" rankings for the United States as a whole.
 A total of 2,540 students attend public schools in this district; over 1,110 of these students attend elementary schools, while over 700 are based at its middle schools and over 640 study at high schools within the district.
 342 people have the Individualized Education Program disability and 88 are English-language learners.

 There is a 19.65 student-teacher ratio, and the district handles $US18 million to help maintain its schools.
-This district's most recent superintendent was Arthur Himmler, who died in a car accident in early 2013.
-Himler had been hired as an assistant superintendent in 2007; he succeeded assistant superintendent Dan Jamieson upon Jamieson's retirement.
-The district covers an area of 496.8 sqm, with a population of 10,481 within the district at the 2010 United States Census, which is approximately 5,000 ahead of Omak's population.
+The current superintendent is Michael Porter, who was hired in 2020.
+The district covers an area of 496.8 sqm, with a population of 10,481 within the district at the 2010 United States census, which is approximately 5,000 ahead of Omak's population.
 There is a population of 21.2 per square mile and a 52.3 percent diversity index.
 It ranks first of the nine school districts in Okanogan County for diversity.
 Omak School District's head office used by the superintendent is located on 619 West Bartlett Avenue in Omak, located off Washington State Route 215.